Azure/azure-docs-powershell-samples/azure-arc-for-servers/README.md

 ```

-Please give it a try and welcome your feedback, bugs and feature requests for Azure ARC for Servers!
+Please give it a try and welcome your feedback, bugs and feature requests for Azure Arc for Servers [through the Azure Arc forum][uv]!

 [Ignite]:https://youtu.be/jnUiJi4hts4?t=869